The Consumers menu provides a view of all consumer groups for all topics in a cluster. From the consumer pages, you can:

 Set up an alert for a consumer group¶

-You can set up an alert from the Consumer lag page.
-These options pre-populate most of the consumer group trigger fields for your convenience.
+You can set alerts from the Consumer lag page.
+These options pre-populate most of the consumer group trigger fields.

 On the Consumer lag page, click Set up an alert.